mockoon/mockoon.com/content/docs/latest/server-configuration/port-prefix.md

 title: Port and prefix
 meta:
   title: Change port and API prefix
-  description: Learn how you can customize the localhost port and API prefix of your mock server.
+  description: Learn how you can customize the localhost port and API prefix of your running mock server.
 order: 100
 ---